derbyparty/derby-router/README.md

 `method`: one of 'get', 'post', 'put', 'del'

-`name`: string - name of the route, you can use the name to get specific url using `pathFor`-view function
+`name`: string - name of the route, you can use it to obtain the corresponding URL using the `pathFor` view function.

 `path`: string (should starts with '/')

 `handler`: one of a list of route-handlers.
-May be omitted, if so `name`-template will be rendered.
+You can omit it, in which case the `name`-template is going to be rendered.
 There are two types of handlers:

 - handler-function
 - array of route-modules (more on this later)

-`options` - an object with options.
-At the moment you can define such options:
+`options` - an options object.
+You can specify the following options:

-- dontRender - boolean - if you don't with to render route by default
+- dontRender - boolean.
+By default the route's view is being rendered automatically.
+Set this option to `true` to prevent it.
-- derbyController - function - to override default derby-application route-controller
+- derbyController - function.
+Overrides default derby-app route-controller

 #### Handler-functions

-For derby-application handler-functions accept usual parameters: page, model, params, and next.
+Derby-application handler-functions accept the same arguments as the original derby router: `page`, `model`, `params` and `next`.
 For example:

 ```js
 app.get('main', '/main', function(page, model, params, next){